jtkovacs/jtkovacs.github.io/REFS/databases.md

 - Makes an ER model more readable: TRUE
 - Introduces more NULL values to a database: FALSE
 - Supertype and Subtypes have the same primary key: TRUE
+- Subclasses have three different translation procedures:
+    - Subclass relations contain superclass PK and unique attributes;
+    - Subclass relations contain all superclass attributes & unique attributes;
+    - One relation contains all super- and subclass attributes.